 Samsung announced the Desktop Experience (DeX), which enables the S8 to operate as a full-functioning Windows desktop.
 Just pop the phone into a new Samsung DeX docking station, connect a monitor, keyboard, and mouse… and you have a powerful desktop computer – even according to this cynical tech guy .

 How?
 With secure access to all your business applications and data to be productive from any work location using your dual-purpose S8.
 I’m not talking about running lightweight, rudimentary apps that allow you to “get by” during an unplanned work-from-home day.
 I’m talking resource-intensive, graphically rich, enterprise-grade apps—2D and 3D apps that likely would be impossible to run on computers purchased even just a few years ago.

 There’s Only One Way To Do This

-That’s why Citrix is Samsung’s preferred partner for delivering a next-generation mobile workspace experience through DeX.
+That’s why Samsung partnered with Citrix for delivering a next-generation mobile workspace experience through DeX.
 Our market-leading technologies—XenApp, XenDesktop, XenMobile, ShareFile and NetScaler—power secure mobile workspaces and the future of work.